oauthstuff/draft-oauth-rar/mainmatter.md

 }
 ```

-This example shows a combined request asking for access to account information and allowance to initiate a payment:
+This example shows a combined request asking for access to account information and permission to initiate a payment:

 ```JSON
 {